Lauer Farms travels back to 1944 for the weekend

 A farm in Lima took the community back in time to World War II this weekend.

-The Johnny Appleseed Park District’s Lauer Farms was the campsite and battlefield for for living history reenactments of the second World War.
-There were over 200 reenactors at the farm over the weekend giving an accurate portrayal of what life was like in 1944 during the war.
+The Johnny Appleseed Park District’s Lauer Farms was the campsite and battlefield for living history reenactments of the Second World War.
+There were over 200 re-enactors at the farm over the weekend giving an accurate portrayal of what life was like in 1944 during the war.
 Most of the props were even authentic.

 Organizers of the event say that it’s all about teaching history that otherwise would be lost to time.